-Soon to celebrate his company’s nine-year anniversary, Mike has gained experience in responsibly managing both finances and time, as well as in building and maintaining relationships with clients.
+Recently celebrating his company’s fourteen-year anniversary, Mike has gained experience in responsibly managing both finances and time, as well as in building and maintaining relationships with clients.
 He has mentored five students at SunTap during their co-op placements, which convinced him further of the need to create opportunities for young people in our city.

-Mike is already familiar with City Hall, where he serves as an industry representative on London’s Advisory Committee on the Environment (ACE) and served two terms as Chair.
+Mike served as an industry representative on London’s Advisory Committee on the Environment (ACE) for ten years, and served three terms as chair.
 The committee provides input, advice, and makes recommendations to City Council on environmental matters affecting the City of London.
 He led the charge at ACE to recommend City Council decommission the failed Springbank Dam in order to save public money and preserve a healthier environment for the river.

-Mike also works on the board of directors for ReForest London, the city’s largest environmental non-profit organization.
-He has been a volunteer there since 2010, starting in tree planting and later joining working groups for the Million Tree Challenge before joining the board in 2015, and later served as Chair of the Trees Committee.
+Mike also worked for eight years on the board of directors for ReForest London, the city’s largest environmental non-profit organization.
+He has been a volunteer there since 2010, starting in tree planting and later joining working groups for the Million Tree Challenge before joining the board in 2015, and later served as Chair of the Trees Committee and Board Secretary.

-Mike is currently past-president, after serving a two-year term as president, of the London Region branch of Architectural Conservancy Ontario (ACO).
+Mike is a past-president, after serving for seven years, of the London Region branch of Architectural Conservancy Ontario (ACO).
 His passion for conserving our built heritage stems from a desire to ensure London has streetscapes that reflect the culture of our city and tells the tale of our shared history.
 Heritage buildings can and must be considered serious assets to a city, and also must be allowed to grow over time with sympathetic additions.